-- Have your favourite cleaning product and a bucket of warm water ready.
+- Have your favorite cleaning product and a bucket of warm water ready.
 You can order several top-notch carpet cleaning products online.

 - To get rid of dirt and dust, vacuum the whole place you want to sweep.

 - If baking soda is used, sprinkle until fully coated with the dye.
-Or else, if you want a more thorough wash, make sure that you get hold of carpet shampooer for sale.
+Or else, if you want a more thorough wash, make sure that you get ahold of a carpet shampooer for sale.

 - Measure the stain’s size when using dish soap, then use 1 tablespoon per 6 to 8 inches of stain.